-Half of these modelling studies (14/26) included their own experimental work to generate data and estimate at least some parameter values for their models [33–36,39–42,47,49,51–54,59,66,68,70,71][31,32,66,68,33,34,37–40,51,64] (Figure 4).
-On the other hand, more than half (16/26) chose to assume the values of at least some of their parameters, without explicitly citing any sources to support their choices, and almost a quarter assumed the values of all of their parameters [31,32,37,38,65,67].
-As for the rest (11/26), they used previous studies to obtain at least some of their parameter values.
-For these, except for one study which was the direct follow-up of another one on the same topic [44,50][42][63], more than one previous study was taken to estimate the value of parameters, with a median number of studies of 8.5 and a maximum of 42.
+Almost half of these modelling studies (19/43) included their own experimental work to generate data and estimate at least some parameter values for their models [33–36,39–42,47,49,51–54,59,66,68,70,71] (Figure 4).
+On the other hand, more than half (23/43) chose to assume the values of at least some of their parameters, without explicitly citing any sources to support their choices, and a quarter (12/43) assumed the values of all of their parameters [31,32,37,38,65,67].
+Finally, a third (15/43) used previous studies to obtain at least some of their parameter values.
+For these, except for three studies (two of which were each the direct follow-up of another one on the same topic [44,50], and one an analysis of data collected during an outbreak [63]), more than one previous study was taken to estimate the value of parameters, with a median number of studies of 8 and a maximum of 42.

 Figure 4.
-Sources of parameter values in the 26 studies included in our review.
+Sources of parameter values in the 43 studies included in our review.
 “Assume” (top, green): no clear reference is given to support the choice of parameter value; “Experimental” (right, orange): the study generated its own experimental data to support the choice of parameter value; “External” (left, brown): the study references a previous study to support the choice of parameter value.
+Studies in an overlap region used each of the corresponding methods at least once to estimate the value of their parameters.

-Finally, except for four [31,33,35,41,44,52,57,60,62,70][29,33,42,68], all of the studies exclusively relied on deterministic models to obtain their results.
-[31,33,41,52,57,60][44,62,70][35]Out of these studies, only seven acknowledge variability in the parameter values by running their model multiple times and sampling parameters from distributions instead of assuming them to be constant [32,38,43,46,56,64,65,72][30,36,41,44,62,63,70].
+Finally, except for ten [31,33,35,41,44,52,57,60,62,70], all of the studies exclusively relied on deterministic models to obtain their results.
+All of these deterministic models were composed of a set of ordinary differential equations to track the different sub-populations (susceptible bacteria, resistant bacteria etc…) through time.
+As for the studies which relied on stochastic models, most of these were agent-based models, where the bacteria were tracked individually [31,33,41,52,57,60], while the remaining ones either used stochastic differential equations [44,62,70] or difference equations [35].
+Out of the studies which exclusively used deterministic models, only eight acknowledge variability in the parameter values by running their model multiple times and sampling parameters from distributions instead of assuming them to be constant [32,38,43,46,56,64,65,72].
 Nevertheless, most studies performed sensitivity analyses of the effect of their parameter values on their model results (Table 2).
-Overall, seven studies still relied solely on a deterministic model without either sampling their parameter values or performing sensitivity analyses [30,36,40,42,48,54,55,58,68][28,31,34,38–40,66].
+Overall, nine studies still relied solely on a deterministic model without either sampling their parameter values or performing sensitivity analyses [30,36,40,42,48,54,55,58,68].
 We also noted that except for the one study on transduction [72], all the studies modelled transfer as a mass-action process.
 This assumes that the number of transfer events is determined by multiplying the number of bacteria that can receive the gene, the number of bacteria that can transfer the gene, and the rate at which transfer occurs.
 This is therefore generally written as some form of β*S*R/N, where β is a rate of transfer, S is the number of bacteria that can receive the resistance gene, R is the number of bacteria that can provide the resistance gene, and N is the total bacterial population in the system.

 DISCUSSION